One-Shot Distributed Source Simulation: As Quantum as it Can Get: Derivation of One-Shot Rate

 With this established, by Corollary \ref{corr:Imax-cond-on-X}, we have

 Noting $p^{x}_{XX'} = \dyad{x}^{\otimes 2}$,

-where in the first line we have just used the definition and Proposition \ref{prop:restricting-to-classical-registers}, in the second we have used it is clear that $q_{X} = \dyad{x}$ will decrease $\lambda$ and then we are dealing with diagonal operators so the bound must hold entry-wise, the third is because the L.H.S. only has support on $\dyad{x}^{\otimes 2}$ and this completes the argument.
+where in the first line we have just used the definition and Proposition \ref{prop:restricting-to-classical-registers}, in the second we have used that it is clear that the choice $q_{X} = \dyad{x}$ will allow $\lambda$ to be minimized, and then we are dealing with diagonal operators so the bound must hold entry-wise, the third is because the L.H.S. only has support on $\dyad{x}^{\otimes 2}$ and this completes the argument.
 Therefore, plugging this into \eqref{eq:Cmax-of-max-corr-1}, we

 This completes the proof. \end{proof}